-Sorry, but it’s the truth: Effective ADHD medication therapy is highly individualistic.
+Developing an effective approach to ADHD medication therapy is highly individualistic.
 A medication that works well for one person might work poorly for another.
-Until now, however, we have lacked a way to predict which ADHD medication might work best for any one individual.
+We lack a way to reliably predict which ADHD medication might work best for any one individual.
 With the advent of genetic testing, that is beginning to change.
+But only that: beginning.

 Hence this 7-part blog series called “ADHD, DNA, and Predicting Medication Response: Or, What Your Genes Might Tell You That Your Doctor Cannot.”
 Look for the next six posts each Wednesday for the next six weeks.

-That’s the subject of this series, co-written by my husband (“Dr. Goat”) and me.
+My husband (“Dr. Goat”) and I wrote the series.
 He is a molecular biologist with a strong emphasis in genomics and data mining.
 He also happens to take medication for ADHD.
 His nickname is Dr. Goat.
 Because he is not writing professionally here, we’ll stick with that.

 By way of background, I am the author of a bestselling book on Adult ADHD, especially as it affects relationships.
 It’s the first, and to my knowledge, still the only consumer book to actually detail an effective way to approach medication.
 It’s been translated into Turkish and Spanish.